2020 SUMMER CAMP SCEDULE

 To accomodate parents' work schedules we offer extended hours before and after camp with supervised activities.
 We charge an hourly rate from drop-off to 9:00 and from end of camp to pick-up.
 Please call Terri for details: 763-441-0276

 We limit the size per session to ensure individualized attention.
 Reserve your spot early because camps fill quickly.
-Last year all our June camps sold out so register today to make sure you get the camp you want!
+Some of our camps sell out so register today to make sure you get the camp you want!

 - Long pants